EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

 - `formation <name>`: Name of the formation to form (around the lead-ship)
 - `filter`: Gives filter criteria to select only ships that match the filter criteria (filtering on things like attributes, ship-class and specific outfits) according to locationFilter syntax.
 - `ring <nr#>`: Area in the formation where the ship should appear (higher numbers is more outwards on most formations).
+- `instance <nr#>`: It is possible that multiple instances of a single formation exists around a single leader.
+For example a delta formation for small ships and one for large ships.
+     The instance number indicates which of the instances should be joined by the ships affected by the formation specification.
 - `reference <...>`: Reference keyword to form the formation around something else than the ships leader.
 Multiple reference keywords can be given, if multiple are given, then the ships for a formation are split and spread over the different targets to form a formation around.
 - `reference point [<x#> <y#>] [<direction#>]`: Form the formation around a specific fixed point in the system (direction indicates the formation direction).
 If x and y are not given, then use system center (point 0,0).
 - `reference ship <name>`: Form the formation around the ship with name `<name>`.